4.5 from 6 votes

 What is the difference between baked ziti and Sicilian ziti?

 We are all familiar with baked ziti, a delicious, flavorful and family favorite meal.
 The dish is common at family celebrations due to its decadent characteristics and universal acceptance.
 Who doesn’t love a good baked ziti?
 Everyone has a favorite recipe.
-We make it with a zesty San Marzano based meat sauce and layer ziti, sauce, ricotta and mozzerella to create the delightful Italian classic.
+We make it with a zesty San Marzano tomato based meat sauce and layer ziti, sauce, ricotta and mozzerella to create the delightful Italian classic.

 Although universally loved, I think we all would agree that a really good baked ziti is extremely heavy.
 For anyone with any lactose sensitivity, it is loved then regretted for the next day or two.
 Mom’s Sicilian ziti starts with a meaty ragu.
 The quality of tomatoes is imperative for a good result.
 San Marzano tomatoes are highly recommended.
 Shop for San Marzano tomatoes here.
 When the sauce is mostly done, sweet green peas are added.